AlgoSize/website/_services/Earning-Equity.md

 ---
 <br/>
 <br/>
-At **Algosize**, we believe in rewarding hackers not just with immediate payouts, but with long-term opportunities that allow them to grow alongside the company.
+We believe in rewarding hackers not just with immediate payouts, but with long-term opportunities that allow them to grow alongside the company.
 Our **Equity Earning Strategy** empowers hackers to reinvest their bounty winnings back into the company, increasing their stake in the future of Algosize.
 <br/>
 <br/>
 ---